katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 Secondly `ConstString` is a type we have not encountered before.
 `ConstString` is defined as exactly the same interface as String.
 There is a corresponding constant type for each function type.
-Katydid evaluates all functions, which do not depend on a variable, at compile time.
+Relapse evaluates all functions, which do not depend on a variable, at compile time.
 Variables will be discussed in the next section.
 By specifying a parameter as a constant, you are explicitly stating that this parameter will be evaluated at compile time and if this is not possible it must result in a compile error.